kvieciai/portfolio-silver/src/programming.md

 {% image "./src/images/image-1.jpg", "photo of my cat" %}
 </figure>

-**Sandvik** is a global engineering company at the start of its digital transformation.
-Driven by the mission to improve industrial machining workflows — the company developed a touch-based, CNC machine programming solution.
+Sandvik is a global engineering company at the start of its digital transformation.
+Driven by the mission to improve industrial machining workflows — the company developed a **touch-based, CNC machine programming solution**.

 Following a soft-launch, the solution received a positive response from the industry’s early adopters.
 However, further market research revealed a large group of experts who didn’t have access to touch-based devices — they were first, and foremost desktop users.